Have you been told by an MD that you have Myofascial Pain Syndrome?

 (According to a Myofascial Release Therapist)

 In our more intuitive, hands-on world, Myofascial Pain Syndrome is an alert system.
-It’s not a diagnosable condition.
 It’s like the light on the dash when your car needs gas, air in the tires, or ready for its 10,000-mile inspection or service.
 Your body needs attention – it’s not broken.
 Terms like Myofascial Pain Syndrome, Fibromyalgia, and other chronic diagnoses often lead patients to accept pain as part of life.
 How depressing is that?

 It doesn’t have to be.
 There is another way.